bamos/snowglobe/README.md

 I've used [Google Analytics](http://www.google.com/analytics/), [Piwik](http://piwik.org/), and [Clicky](https://clicky.com)
 for my personal website analytics over the last 3 years.
-These are great systems I still use some of them for the web interfaces and other analytics.
+These are great systems and I still use some of them for the web interfaces and other analytics.
 However, I enjoy hacking on the systems I use and felt limited by these other systems.